MicrosoftEdge/MSEdgeExplainers/BindingContext/BPoP.md

 - Has a domain match between the BPoP origin and the canonicalized host of the retrieval's URI and the `subdomains` flag is true

 The semantics of `SameSite` match the cookie attributes.
 That is, if the browser would not attach a cookie with SameSite=Lax to a request, and the server has initialized BPoP with SameSite=Lax, the browser should not attach a BPoP proof to the request.

+TBD: Add how `browser-policy` is defined and how it will impact the key management.

 ### Application model